 Among this year’s prizes and awards are four aimed specifically at the education sector, and these are covered in more depth in our magazine for chemistry educators, Education in Chemistry.

 There are also eight prizes and awards aimed at those working in industry.
-The winners of these will be announced at our flagship event for the chemical-using industry, Chemistry Means Business, in Manchester on 13–14 June.
-Watch this space for more...
+The winners of these were announced at our flagship event for the chemical-using industry, Chemistry Means Business, in Manchester on 13–14 June.

 Online article collection